Emmys 2019: The best moments from television's biggest night

 'Thrones' and 'Veep' bid farewell — again

-The audience rose to its feet as an army of "Thrones" stars took the stage.
+But the Emmys showered love on the zeitgeist-devouring phenomenon in other ways, including a clip reel of highlights from the last season.
+"Thrones" now joins a quartet of classic shows with the most wins for best drama series: "Hill Street Blues," "L.A.
+Law," "The West Wing" and "Mad Men."

-"Veep," HBO's scathing political satire, also received a hero's farewell after wrapping up in May.
+"Veep," HBO's acid-tongued political satire, also received a sentimental farewell after wrapping up in May, although the critical darling failed to notch any victories.
 Julia Louis-Dreyfus, who racked up six Emmys for her performance as craven political climber Selina Meyer, appeared alongside the rest of the ensemble cast for a special tribute.

 "I was told I'd be up here alone," she joked.